 As the weather didn't get any better, the second World Superbike race was also reduced to nineteen laps.

 Jules Cluzel wore comedy windscreen wiper glasses on the grid, reminding us that this would be a race on a wet track.
 Like the World Superbike race, this too was reduced, to seventeen laps.

 It rained this morning but the rain had stopped by the time the race started, but the conditions meant that the race was reduced from twenty-one to nineteen laps.

-Press releases from the Moto2 and Moto3 teams after qualifying at Silverstone:
+Press releases from the series organizers and the World Superbike and World Supersport teams after qualifying at Magny-Cours: